Most people know that when their water heater is leaking, it means bad news.

 2. The Temperature and Pressure Relief Valve:

-The temperature and pressure relief valve play an essential part in keeping your water heater running smoothly.
+The temperature and pressure relief valve plays an essential part in keeping your water heater running smoothly.

 It is responsible for monitoring the water temperature and pressure within the tank.